komosinski/researcher-community/README.md

 # The researcher.community project

-Motivations behind this project and an introductory video are provided [here](https://www.cs.put.poznan.pl/mkomosinski/site/?q=united-science-open-research).
+The motivations behind this project, contact information, and an introductory video are provided [here](https://www.cs.put.poznan.pl/mkomosinski/site/?q=united-science-open-research).

 (Note that the video is divided into chapters, so you can skip some parts and jump directly to the section you are interested in).